luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 ![img_6.png](charts/img_6.png)

-To the left of the red bar, the HLL test; to the right, the set test.
+To the left of the red bar, the list+HLL test; to the right, the set test.

+It seems that sets would be easier to use, since an extra structure (the HLL) is not needed to count uniques.

+The drawback of both the list and the set approach is that counting uniques imposes a delay until you accumulate the data.
+At 10:01:59, your latest unique count will be the one that was counted between 10:00:00 and 10:00:59 - i.e., your count may be 1 minute late if you keep 1-minute lists/sets.
+With the sorted set, however, you can always respond with a fresh count.

 ## Multiple shards

-In this test we add multiple shards to be able to scale the writer load.
-Changing the producer code to deal with multiple shards was relatively simple (basically just a matter of replacing `new Redis` with `new Redis.Cluster`), but I was manually pipelining commands using `client.pipeline()` and this doesn't work with multiple shards since each node must have its own pipeline. `ioredis` could internally split commands into separate pipelines, but it doesn't do it for the `pipeline()` method.
+In this test we add multiple shards to see how the writer load scales.
+Changing the producer code to deal with multiple shards was relatively simple (basically just a matter of replacing `new Redis()` with `new Redis.Cluster()`), but I was manually pipelining commands using `client.pipeline()` and this doesn't work with multiple shards since each node must have its own pipeline. `ioredis` could internally split commands into separate pipelines, but it doesn't do it for the `pipeline()` method.
 Thankfully, it does create individual pipelines if you toggle on the option `enableAutoPipelining`, so I changed the code to use it.
+Auto-pipelining groups commands on every Node.js event loop tick, which is a clever mechanism and perfectly fine for my pipeline requirements.

 Now for the results.
-My test cluster had 3 shards, each with 1 master and 2 replicas.
+My test cluster had 3 shards, each with 1 master and 2 replicas each.
 This is the baseline result for the single-shard test with 8 writers, 25k items/s each:

 ```
 Instance type | Writers | Items per writer per sec | master CPU | replica CPU